Samuel-Roach/ergast-py/README.md

 ## How to install

-Ergast-py is part of PyPi, so can be installed with the pip command:
+Ergast-py is a [pip package](https://pypi.org/project/ergast-py/), so can be installed with the pip command:

 ```
 pip install ergast-py